andrew/ultimate-awesome/README.md

 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
 - [awesome-anvil](https://github.com/anvil-works/awesome-anvil) - A collection of resources for all your Anvil needs.
 Including awesome projects from the community, demos, blogs and tutorials.
 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
+- [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
-- [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
 - [awesome_jetbrains_plugins](https://github.com/clutcher/awesome_jetbrains_plugins) - This is a list of all top and best plugins for Jetbrains IDEs (IntelliJ IDEA, PyCharm, WebStorm, PhpStorm, Rider, CLion, RubyMine, GoLand, RustRover, Aqua, Android Studio).
 - [awesome-react](https://github.com/Cyanhall/awesome-react) - Better Awesome React List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-tree-sitter](https://github.com/drom/awesome-tree-sitter) - Curated list of awesome tree-sitter language grammars, bindings, tools, libraries.